 The accounts have been prepared in accordance with the International Reporting Standards (IFRS) as adopted by the EU and published by the International Reporting Standards Board (IASB).

-The Board views the accounts as presented to be a true representation of SpareBank 1 Boligkreditt’s operations and financial position as of the end of 2021.
+The Board views the accounts as presented to be a true representation of SpareBank 1 Boligkreditt’s operations and financial position as of the end of Q4 2022.
 Numbers in brackets refer to the corresponding period last year for comparison.

-The cost of operations for 2021 was 39 (41) million kroner.
-The majority of operating costs are for expenses related to the Company’s bond issuances, IT operations as well as personnel related expenses.
+The cost of operations for 2022 was NOK 44.3 (38.9) million.
+The majority of operating costs are for expenses related to the Company’s bond issuances, IT operations as well as personnel related expense.

-The Company’s own liquid assets were approximately 24 (24) billion kroner as of the end of the fourth quarter.
+The Company’s own liquid assets were approximately NOK 30.3 (23.9) billion as of the end of the fourth quarter 2022.
 The volume of Boligkreditt’s liquid assets is rules driven.
-Liquid assets are cash and highly rated, highly liquid bonds being held as a function of refinancing early the Company’s upcoming bond maturities at least six months ahead of expected maturities.
-The volume of liquid assets is, at a minimum, managed to meet the 180-day minimum liquidity rule in the EU covered bond harmonization direct
+Liquid assets are cash and highly rated, highly liquid bonds being held as a function of refinancing the Company’s upcoming bond maturities at least six months ahead of expected maturities.
+The volume of liquid assets is, at a minimum, managed to meet the 180-day minimum liquidity rule in the EU covered bond harmonization directive.

 SpareBank 1 Boligkreditt, as a licensed and regulated covered bond issuer, is subject to strict rules regarding its exposure to credit, market, and liquidity risks.
 This fact, and the aim of the maintenance of the Moody’s Aaa rating, means that the Company is subject to low levels of risk and places strong emphasis on risk control.

-Market risk is defined as the risk of losses due to changes in market rates, i.e. interest rates, exchange rates and the prices of financial instruments.
-At the end of the fourth quarter SpareBank 1 Boligkreditt had issued bonds for approximately 137 billion kroner in EUR, 9 billion kroner in GBP and 8.6 billion kroner in Swedish kroner, based on exchange rates on December 31, 2021.
-However, all borrowing and investments with a fixed rate, and all borrowing and investments in a foreign currency, have been hedged by financial currency- and/or interest rate swap agreements or through natural hedges.
+Market risk is defined as the risk of losses due to changes in market rates, ie. Interest rates, exchange rates and the prices of financial instruments.
+SpareBank 1 Boligkreditt issues a materially larger share of covered bonds in currencies other than its operational currency NOK.
+However, all borrowing and investments in a foreign currency, as well as such with a fixed rate, have been hedged by financial currency- and/or interest rate swap agreements.
+Some natural hedging may occur with EUR assets matching EUR liabilities.
 The collective cash flow therefore matches borrowing in Norwegian kroner with floating rate conditions (NIBOR 3 months).
-The Company receives collateral from its counterparties in derivative agreements according to certain criteria.
+The Company receives cash collateral from its counterparties in derivative agreements.

-The bonds held in the Company’s liquidity portfolio are mainly Nordic covered bonds and German supra sovereign and agencies (agencies guaranteed by the German government) with a triple-A rating from Fitch, Moody's or S&P. Deposits are placed in banks with a minimum rating of A/A2.
+The bonds held in the Company’s liquidity portfolio are mainly Nordic covered bonds and German supra sovereign and agencies (agencies guaranteed by the German government) with a triple-A rating from Fitch, Moody’s or S&P. These bonds are held on a 3-month basis either as FRNs or as swapped fixed rate bonds.
+Deposits are placed in banks with a minimum rating of A/A2.
 Cash is also placed in reverse repos with approved counterparty banks, with AAA rated securities as collateral.

-The Company had as of December 31, 2021 only moderate interest rate risk, and immaterial amounts of currency risk.
+The Company had as of December 31, 2022 only moderate interest rate risk, and small amounts of currency risk.

 Liquidity risk is defined as the risk that the Company is not able to meet its obligations at maturity or to finance the purchase of loans at normal terms and conditions.
 Liquidity risk is managed based upon a liquidity strategy approved by the Board of Directors.
-According to the strategy, SpareBank 1 Boligkreditt AS shall maintain a material liquidity reserve with a minimum size equal to or more than all debt maturities within the next 6 months, or to comply with the NSFR requirement as proposed, whichever is higher.
+According to the strategy, SpareBank 1 Boligkreditt AS shall maintain a liquidity reserve with a minimum size equal to or more than all debt maturities within the next 6 months.
 The Board of Directors views SpareBank 1 Boligkreditt AS’s liquidity situation as good.

 Operational risk is defined as risk of loss due to error or neglect in transaction execution, weakness in the internal control, or information technology systems breakdowns or malfunction.
 Reputational, legal, ethical and competency risks are also elements of operational risk.
 The risk is assessed by the Board of Directors to be moderate.

-SpareBank 1 Boligkreditt had seven direct employees as of 31.12.2021, of which six are male and one female.
+SpareBank 1 Boligkreditt had seven direct employees as of 31.12.2022, of which six are male and one female.
+The Company is serviced by a number of other functions in the SpareBank 1 Alliance.
 The Company has a Transfer and Servicing Agreement with each shareholder bank which is handling the customer contact and servicing the mortgage portfolio on behalf of the Company.
 In addition, the Company purchases a significant amount of its support functions from SpareBank 1 SMN, e.g. accounting, HR and finance related back-office functions.
 Boligkreditt is served by a central SpareBank 1 Alliance unit for IT specific needs and further operational activities.

-The Company has moved into new offices in early 2020, which are energy efficient with a BREEAM-NOR certification of very good.
+The Company has moved into new offices in downtown Stavanger, Norway in early 2020.
+These are energy efficient with a BREEAM-NOR certification of very good.
 The EPC label is B, while energy use is 85 kWh/m2 and running Co2 emissions are 12.9 kg Co2/m2.
-About half of the employees walk and cycle to work.
 The company provides no car parking spaces.
-Working from home has been smooth and efficient during the pandemic.
-There has been zero percent employee absence recorded in 2021 due to sickness.
+There has been no material per cent employee absence recorded in 2022 due to sickness.
 No workplace accidents which might have resulted in property and/or damage to any persons have occurred or been reported during the year.

 SpareBank 1 Boligkreditt’s principles for corporate governance are based on the Norwegian accounting law and regulations and the Norwegian practice for corporate governance.
 Through its financial accounting, Boligkreditt seeks to deliver relevant and timely information for its owner banks, regulatory authorities and participants in the capital markets.
 The Board evaluates and approves Management’s proposed annual and quarterly financial accounts.

-The Company has insurance in place for professional responsibility for the board of director and its employees, as well as insurance coverage regarding cyber related claims (hacking, ransom etc.) and for losses due to criminal acts towards the company.
+The Company has insurance in place for professional responsibility for the Board of Directors and its employees, as well as insurance coverage regarding cyber related claims (hacking, ransom etc.) and for losses due to criminal acts towards the Company.
 All insurance policies are held jointly within the SpareBank 1 Alliance.

 The Company publishes its Corporate Governance policies in a document available on the Company’s website www.spabol.no.